Dominica

 The island was settled by the Arawak arriving from South America in the fifth century.
 The Kalinago displaced the Arawak by the 15th century.
-Christopher Columbus is said to have passed the island on Sunday, 3 November 1493.
-It was later colonised by Europeans, predominantly by the French from the 1690s to 1763.
-The French trafficked slaves from West Africa to Dominica to work on coffee plantations.
-Great Britain took possession in 1763 after the Seven Years' War, and gradually established English as its official language.
+Christopher Columbus is said to have passed the island on Sunday, 3rd November 1493.
+It was later colonised by Europeans, predominantly by the French from 1690 to 1763.
+The French enslaved West Africans and transported them to Dominica to work on coffee plantations.
+Great Britain took possession in 1763 after the Seven Years' War and continued the legacy of forced labor to gain wealth, and gradually established English as its official language.
 The island gained independence as a republic in 1978.

 Dominica has been nicknamed the "Nature Island of the Caribbean" for its natural environment.
-It is the youngest island in the Lesser Antilles, and is still being formed by geothermal-volcanic activity, as evidenced by the world's second-largest hot spring, called Boiling Lake.
+It is the youngest island in the Lesser Antilles, and is still being formed by Geothermal-Volcanic activity, as evidenced by the world's second-largest hot spring, called Boiling Lake.
 The island has lush mountainous rainforests and is the home of many rare plants, animals, and bird species.
 There are dry shrubland areas in some of the western coastal regions, but heavy rainfall occurs inland.
-The sisserou parrot, also known as the imperial amazon, is critically endangered and found only on Dominica.
-It is the island's national bird and is featured on the national flag, making Dominica one of two sovereign nations whose official flag features the color purple.
+The Sisserou Parrot, also known as the imperial amazon, is critically endangered and found only on Dominica.
+It is the island's national bird and is featured on the National flag, making Dominica one of the two sovereign nations whose official flag features the color purple.
 The country is a member of the Commonwealth of Nations, the United Nations, the Organization of American States, the Organisation internationale de la Francophonie, the Organisation of Eastern Caribbean States and the Non-Aligned Movement.

 Etymology

-The Kalinagoes called the island Wai‘tu kubuli, which means "Tall is her body".
+The Kalinago called the island Wai'tu kubuli, which means "Tall is her body", likely referring to the island personified as a goddess (comparable to Gaia).

-Christopher Columbus, sailing for Spain, named the island Dominica, after the Latin term dies Dominica for Sunday, the day on which he first saw it in November 1493.

-Dominica's name is pronounced with emphasis on the second i, following the Spanish pronunciation of its name given to it by Christopher Columbus.
+Christopher Columbus, sailing for Spain, named the island Dominica, an abbreviation of the Latin dies Dominica (meaning "day of the Lord", that is, Sunday), because he first sighted the landmass on a Sunday in November 1493.
+In keeping with the Spanish pronunciation of its name, Dominica's name is pronounced with emphasis on the second i.

-The similar names and the identical demonym with the Dominican Republic has caused some in Dominica to advocate a change in its name to establish its own identity.
+The similar names and the identical demonym with the Dominican Republic have caused some in Dominica to advocate for a name change to Waitukubuli, which they say would contribute to further establishing the local identity and stop mail from being wrongly sent to the Dominican Republic.
+Others disagree, arguing that the name change would be too expensive.

 History

 Geologic history

-Dominica first emerged from the sea during the Oligocene Epoch approximately 27 million years ago, making it one of the last Caribbean islands to be formed by volcanic activity.
+Dominica first emerged from the sea during the Oligocene Epoch approximately 26 million years ago, making it the last Caribbean island to be formed by volcanic activity along the Lesser Antilles Volcanic Arc.
+The island remains volcanically active, with geothermal features reflecting ongoing magmatic processes beneath its surface.